Electrically Tunable Superconductivity Through Surface Orbital Polarization: Results

-To get more insight into such competition it is instructive to start with the phase diagram of the heterostructure for the $n_z=6$ multilayer.
+To get more insight into the role of the electric field it is instructive to start with the phase diagram of the heterostructure for the $n_z=6$ multilayer in the absence of hoppings and pairing terms that mix the orbitals.
 Considering that a variation of the electric field $E_s$ tunes the interactions $\alpha_{OR}$ and $\lambda$ (Fig. \ref{Fig:2}(a)) we scan the whole amplitude phase space.
-The results are presented for a representative value of the out-of-plane hopping ($t_{\perp}=1.5 t$), its variation can affect the phase boundaries (Sect.
-III \cite{SM}).
-The conventional superconducting state ($0-$SC), depending on the ratio $\alpha_{OR}/\lambda$, undergoes a transition into two distinct phases: i) an unconventional $\pi-$phase with non-trivial phase relation between the orbital dependent OPs for a ratio about smaller than one-half, otherwise ii) a normal metal configuration with a vanishing superconducting OP.
+The outcome is presented for a representative value of the out-of-plane hopping ($t_{\perp}=1.5 t$).
+The conventional superconducting state ($0-$SC), depending on the ratio $\alpha_{OR}/\lambda$, undergoes a transition into two distinct phases: i) an unconventional $\pi-$phase with non-trivial superconducting phase relation between the orbital dependent OPs for a ratio about smaller than one-half, otherwise ii) a normal metal configuration with a vanishing superconducting OP.
 The nature of the phase transitions can be tracked by following the layer and orbital dependent behavior of $\Delta_\alpha(i_z)$.
 In the regime of weak $\alpha_{OR}$ the increase of $\lambda$ leads to a complete reconstruction of the superconducting phase.
-We find that there is a first order phase transition (Sect.
-III \cite{SM}) between two superconducting phases with a reorganization of the relative phase between the orbital dependent OPs.
+We find that there is a first order phase transition (Appendix C) between two superconducting phases with a reorganization of the relative phase between the orbital dependent OPs.
 As demonstrated in Fig. \ref{Fig:2}(b), at a critical value of $\lambda$ the superconducting OP for the $c$-band undergoes a first order phase transition with an abrupt sign change of $\Delta_c(i_z)$ in all the layers (see inset Fig. \ref{Fig:2}(b)) while the other two OPs exhibit a discontinuous variation of the amplitude which is sign conserving.
 The sign change of the OP for one of the band implies an inter-orbital $\pi$-phase between the electron pairs within the $(a,b)$ and $c$ orbitals.
 Such an orbital reconstruction is an evidence of an unconventional pairing which can directly manifest in an anomalous Josephson coupling with non-standard current-phase relations.
 The fact that the band $c$ undergoes a sign change of the OP with respect to the $a,b$ bands is a consequence of the structure of the asymmetric inversion couplings at the interface which allow for orbital mixing between $c$ and $(a,b)$ bands.
 The presence of competing phases is also evident if one considers the free energy dependence of the superconducting OP.
 Indeed, in order to catch the main competing mechanisms, one can assume a uniform spatial profile as a function of the layer index by allowing for an orbital dependent phase reconstruction of the type $\Delta_{\alpha}(i_z)=\exp[i \phi_\alpha] \Delta_0$.
-Hence, one can directly observe two distinct minima in the free energy, associated with the 0- and $\pi$ phases, whose relative energy difference can be tuned by varying the amplitude of $\lambda$ (Sect.
-IV \cite{SM}).
+Hence, one can directly observe two distinct minima in the free energy, associated with the 0- and $\pi$ phases, whose relative energy difference can be tuned by varying the amplitude of $\lambda$ (Appendix C).